Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Recent Performances

-- In last week's matchup with the Steelers, Chubb picked up 58 yards on 12 carries (averaging 4.8 yards per carry).
+- Against the Steelers last week, Chubb rushed 12 times for 58 yards (4.8 yards per carry).

-- During his last three games, Chubb has racked up 275 yards (91.7 per game) on 52 carries with two touchdowns.
+- Over his last three outings, Chubb has 275 rushing yards (91.7 per game) on 52 carries with two touchdowns.

 Chubb's Cleveland Teammates